Drone Racing League launches flight simulator competition on NBC

 Distinct from other leagues, DRL SIM hosts annual competitions that give the average person a chance to join the league from the comfort of their own home.
 Each year, the tryout winner can sign a contract and join the league.

-In a finale watched by near 5 million people last month, Christian “Amari” Van Sloun, a 25-year-old from Ames, Iowa, won this year’s tryouts.
+In a finale watched by nearly 5 million people last month, Christian “Amari” Van Sloun, a 25-year-old from Ames, Iowa, won this year’s tryouts.
 He will compete in DRL SIM Racing Cup and the 2020 season set to begin this fall.

 Horbaczewski told VentureBeat that DRL SIM and its physics engine were created to help DRL build the world’s fastest quadcopter in 2017 (163.5 miles per hour) and that the DRL’s simulator gives it a distinct advantage over other leagues.
 No other sporting league combines human amateurs, human pros, and AI competitors in virtual and simulated environments.
 Horbaczewski envisions the line between competing in the real world and in simulators continuing to blur in the future.